 Travel to Jaipur, the capital of Rajasthan and the former capital of a princely state of the same name.
 Clothed in pink stucco (in imitation of sandstone), wide-avenued Jaipur is one of the most important heritage cities in India, and home to India's second most visited site, the Hawa Mahal, or "Palace of the Winds".

 Enjoy a guided tour of the Amber Fort.
-Take some free time to explore other sites around town.
+Take some free time to explore other sites around town or opt to see the city from above by pre-booking the Jaipur Balloon Ride.

 Take a guided tour of the Taj Mahal.
 Opt to explore the Agra Fort and Baby Taj.